hamid-jaafary/spring-boot-general-data-encryption/README.md

 ```

 * **Generate AES key using java code**
-> AES key can be generated with provided method `StringEncryptorDecryptor.encryptAES()`.
+> AES key can be generated with provided method `StringEncryptorDecryptor.generateAESKey()`.

 copy created store in a path which can be addressed in your spring boot application, example: